-Keep reading to find out WHY these are the best vegetables for raised beds!
+WHY are these the best vegetables for raised beds?

-Tomatoes are another crop that can be used for shade and a vegetable (that’s actually a fruit!) to plant in your garden.
+Tomatoes another great plant for garden beds.
 If you don’t want to give, or don’t have, the space in your beds for crops like tomatoes and cucumbers you can grow them successfully in containers.

 Tomatoes love, love, love full sun so slap those beefy, red beauties directly under it.
 You’ll want to plant deeply, mulch completely, and water generously.
 Be sure to trellis your tomatoes and prune the suckers that shoot off the bottom to promote great air circulation.